apache/parquet-format/Encryption.md

 crypto operations (“AES-NI”) - that can be leveraged by e.g. Java programs (automatically via HotSpot), or C++ programs (via EVP-* functions in OpenSSL).

-Initially, two algorithms are implemented, one based on AES-GCM cipher, and the other on a combination of AES-GCM and AES-CTR ciphers.
+Initially, two algorithms are implemented, one based on an AES-GCM cipher, and the other on a combination of AES-GCM and AES-CTR ciphers.

 AES-GCM is an authenticated encryption.
 Besides the data confidentiality (encryption), it